Nekogram/files/README.md

 # nekogram-files
 Websites for Nekogram.

-Check out source code of Nekogram at [GitLab](https://gitlab.com/Nekogram/Nekogram).
+Check out the source code of Nekogram at [GitLab](https://gitlab.com/Nekogram/Nekogram).